-A threat is defined, traditionally, as a motivated, capable adversary.
+In the context of this document, a threat is defined, traditionally, as a motivated, capable adversary.
 An adversary who is not motivated to attack a system is not a threat.
 An adversary who is motivated but not "capable" also is not a threat.
 Threats change over time; new classes of adversaries may arise, new motivations may come into play, and the capabilities of adversaries may change.
 Nonetheless, it is useful to document perceived threats against a system to provide a context for understanding attacks (even though some attacks may be the result of errors, not threats).
 Even if the assumptions about adversaries prove to be incorrect, documenting the assumptions is valuable.

 As noted above, the goals of CT are to deter, detect, and facilitate remediation of attacks that result in certificate mis-issuance in the Web PKI.
-(CT also may facilitate detection and remediation of errors that result in certificate mis-issuance.)
+(Note that errors by a CA are viewed as attacks, in the context of this document.)
 Such attacks can enable an attacker to spoof the identity of TLS-enabled web sites.
 Spoofing enables an adversary to perform many types of attacks, e.g., delivery of malware to a client, reporting bogus information, or acquiring information that a client would not communicate if the client were aware of the spoofing.
 Such information may include personal identification and authentication information and electronic payment authorization information.
 Because of the nature of the information that may be divulged (or misinformation or malware that may be delivered), the principal adversaries in the CT context are perceived to be (cyber) criminals and nation states.
 Both adversaries are motivated to acquire personal identification and authentication information.
 Criminals are also motivated to acquire electronic payment authorization information.